cdh4u/conference-pubsub/draft-holmberg-conference-pubsub.md

 # SIP Subject Header Field {#sec-sip-considerations-subject}

-The SIP Subject header field can be used to indicate the PubSub topic associated with the conference.
+The SIP Subject header field can be used to indicate the PubSub Topic associated with the PubSub Conference.

-NOTE: If a participant joins an existing conference, and uses a

 # SDP Considerations {#sec-sdp-considerations}

-# SDP Direaction Attribute {#sec-sdp-considerations-dir-attr}
+## SDP Direaction Attribute {#sec-sdp-considerations-dir-attr}

 These attributes can be used to indicate the PubSub role of a participant.